moliver28/research-handbook/content/handbook/engineering/infrastructure/platforms/_index.md

 Queries to the Infrastructure team can be directed to a dedicated Slack channel [#infrastructure_lounge](https://gitlab.slack.com/archives/CB3LSMEJV).
 The Infrastructure department actively engages with these queries or Slack messages here, which are then converted into issues in a separate [GitLab project tracker](https://gitlab.com/gitlab-com/gl-infra/infrastructure-lounge-slack-issue-tracker) for efficient tracking and resolution.

-The SaaS Platforms group is iteratively migrating requests for help to go through the [#saas-platforms-help](https://gitlab.enterprise.slack.com/archives/C07DU5Z7V6V) channel which redirects team-members to please engage with the [landing page for getting assistance](./getting-assistance).
+The SaaS Platforms group is iteratively migrating requests for help to go through the [#saas-platforms-help](https://gitlab.enterprise.slack.com/archives/C07DU5Z7V6V) channel which redirects team-members to visit the [landing page for getting assistance](./getting-assistance).
 The purpose is to try to connect team members directly with the SaaS Platforms team that can help with their request rather than answering all questions directly in the channel itself.

 #### Meetings